Climate Time Machine

 About the Science

-- NASA has provided a visualization of four different sets of data: sea level rise, sea ice extent, carbon emissions, and global temperature rise.
+- NASA has provided a visualization of four different sets of data: (1) a shrinking perennial ice cover based on satellite imagery, (2) affected areas of sea level rise on US coastal regions, (3) changes in atmospheric CO2 concentration, and (4) changes in surface air temperature.
 Each visualization clearly states the range of years shown and the base measurement by which the change is measured.

 - Sea ice extent visual is limited to Arctic.